 KEY POINTS

+- Biomedical research depends on the use of model organisms to enable detailed study of physiologic and genomic phenomena associated with human disease.

-- Clinical biomedical research is reliant upon the use of model organisms.
-Historically, these species represent organisms that are both well represented in research literature and easy to observe for traits.
+- Historically, model organisms represent those that are both well studied and easy to observe for traits.

-- Along with the advent of genomics and computational biology, vast amounts of sequencing data representing a wide array of species have been made available for use by researchers worldwide.

--In spite of aforementioned advances, the established set of model organisms has remained virtually static for many decades.
+- The established set of model organisms has remained virtually static for decades.

-- Agricultural species, such as Bos taurus, merit consideration as a new model organism for comparative genomics, as they share many of the characteristics desired in an ideal animal model.
+- Agricultural species, such as Bos taurus, may merit consideration as new model animal organisms, as they share many of the characteristics desired in an ideal animal model.

-- Molecular genetics of agricultural species may offer benefits over that of other mammalian models due to degree of similarity to processes in humans.
+- There is a need for developing empirical “model-ness” tests to quantify the suitability of potential model organisms.

+FIGURE LEGEND

+Figure 1: Temporal history of canonical model organisms.
+The introduction of commonly used model organisms is shown along a timescale along with other significant biology milestones.
+Also shown is the number of completed genomes (according to the Genomes OnLine Database [GOLD]) from the mid-1990’s to present.

 1. Schadt, EE, Turner, S, Kasarskis, A. A window into third-generation sequencing.
 Hum.
 Mol.
 Genet.
 2010; 19:R227–40